HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ---

-## 8. HYBRID as a New Way of Understanding
+## 8. HYBRYDA as a New Way of Understanding

-HYBRID does not compete with human cognition.
+HYBRYDA does not compete with human cognition.
 It **expands it with new dimensions**:

 * **fuzzy logic** – embracing vagueness